TheSharks/WildBeastDocs/docs/install_linux.md

 With the current system that we described above, the bot will run until the SSH session is closed or an error occurs that ends the process.
 How can we combat this?
 The answer is: PM2!

-PM2, short of Process Manager 2, is a Node app intended to run and manage multiple apps running on one account in a Linux environment, which enables more than one process running at a time.
+PM2, short for Process Manager 2, is a Node app intended to run and manage multiple apps running on one account in a Linux environment, which enables more than one process running at a time.

 !!! tip
     Our official WildBeast instance, WildBot, uses PM2!